Generic-Generator/Generic-Job-Site/README.md

 Devoloping an MVP for a Job Search site since I have been on quite a few and have ideas for improvement.

 Deployed Demo: [DEMO](http://52.21.107.140:3004/)
+I hope this demo is a more accurate way to evaluate my skills than watching an edited screen cap.

 Features Walkthrough.